 - 30 September, for short term visits of 1-6 months (stays to start between March and August of the following year) ; you will hear about the outcome around late January.

 - 31 March, for short term visits of 1-6 months (stays to start between September of the same year and February of the following year ); you will hear about the outcome around July.

 Please submit your application online first.
 The online process will then generate a paper document for you which you will need to send to the DAAD Information Centre in Sydney:

 Director of the DAAD Information Centre

 t (+61-2) 8356 8345 (usually Tuesdays and Thursdays)

 f (+61-2) 8356 8314

-Please note that we are only able to accept applications that have been submitted online first.
-Please do not hand in your application in person unless you have made an appointment with one of us.
-Please do not leave your application outside the Goethe-Institut or at Goethe reception.
+Please note that we are only able to accept paper documents that have been sent in the mail.
+Please do not hand in documents in person unless you have made an appointment with one of us.
+Please do not leave your documents outside the Goethe-Institut or at Goethe reception.